A group of people smile in front of a mountain view.

 Julio Montenegro

 Julio is a Geoscience major on the geobiology track.
 His past internships and research projects have been based in paleobotany, ecology, and geochemistry.
 He is studying end-Sunwaptan mass extinction in the later Cambrian at locations in Utah and Maryland.
-He plans to go to graduate school and hopes to work for a national park as some geologist-researcher in the future.
+He plans to go to graduate school and hopes to work for a national park as a geologist-researcher in the future.

 Lab Group Alumni